 Why does it happen?
 Sometimes, we think someone else is going to help, or other times, we don’t realize the gravity of the situation.
 People also don’t like to be intrusive - they’re afraid they’re over-stepping the line.
 Lastly, people often just aren’t sure how to respond.

-When someone is in distress, uncomfortable with a situation, or in harm’s way, we need to make sure we do whatever we can to help this person.
-When it comes to instances of sexual assault or domestic violence, there are often many ways in which bystanders can help, at a comfort and safety level that will work for everyone.
+When someone is in distress, uncomfortable with a situation, or in harm’s way, we need to make sure we do whatever we can to help.
+When it comes to instances of sexual assault or domestic violence, there are always ways in which bystanders can help.
 Preventing sexual assault and domestic violence is up to all of us.

 Focusing sexual assault prevention on ideas like having a buddy system, never walking alone, and not drinking too much are good, but they also place the responsibility entirely on the victim.
 Bystanders have a very important and unique position in which they can also help prevent assaults and stop behaviour that can easily escalate.